bioimagesuiteweb/bisweb/various/connatlas/fineallen_gold/README.md

 node js/scripts/createconnectivitysurfacefromimage.js \
   --input web/images/allen_fine.nii.gz \
   --output /tmp/allen_fine_js.bin.gz \
+  --adaptive \
+  --skip-nearest \
   --reference web/images/allen_fine_surface_atlas.bin.gz
 ```

 Add `--vtk-prefix /tmp/allen_fine_js` to also write ASCII diagnostic files.
-The defaults reproduce the Fine parameters: sigma 1 voxel, resampling factor
+The runtime extraction starts with sigma 1 voxel and resampling factor 2 for
-3, contiguous source ranges 1:224 and 225:448, and dense output labels 1:448.
+each ROI.
+With `--adaptive`, only an ROI that would disappear is retried with
+less smoothing and, when necessary, a denser sampling grid. `--skip-nearest`
+preserves each extracted component's known parcel label instead of allowing
+the historical nearest-point pass to erase very small parcels.
+Source and
+output labels are both dense: right 1:224 and left 225:448.

 The preserved legacy source image at
 `various/connatlas/fineallen/N162_finesc_symm_0.1.nii.gz` instead uses left
-labels 501:724.
-To generate directly from that historical input, add
+labels 501:724 and is stored as LPS.
+To reproduce the historical extraction,
-`--left-range 501:724`; the output labels remain 1:448.
+add `--left-range 501:724 --resample 3 --native-orientation`; the output labels
+remain 1:448.

-The JavaScript implementation reproduces the legacy extraction counts for
+With the legacy settings, the JavaScript implementation reproduces the old
-every individual ROI (not just the totals): each hemisphere has 15,478 points
-and 29,596 triangles.
-VTK and JavaScript discover the same mesh vertices in a
-different order, so the generated packed file is structurally equivalent but
-not byte-for-byte identical to the promoted legacy gold file.
+per-ROI extraction counts.
+The RAS runtime surface deliberately differs: it
+uses factor 2 plus adaptive fallback so that all 224 regions per hemisphere
+remain represented.